cosmos/cosmos/PURPOSE.md

-Whether as testing grounds for new cryptocurrency designs, or an upgrade to existing ones, as a means for decentralized exchange, or a platform for scalable smart contracts, Atom's potential is that of every existing cryptocurrency and more in synergy.
-The only question is, what will you build on Atom?
+Whether as testing grounds for new cryptocurrency designs, or an upgrade to existing ones, as a means for decentralized exchange, or a platform for scalable smart contracts, Cosmos's potential is that of every existing cryptocurrency and more in synergy.
+The only question is, what will you build on Cosmos?